How to Measure LinkedIn Ad Performance

 If your ultimate goal is to convert, lead generation (sometimes shortened to "lead gen" forms, are a critical tool.
 LinkedIn offers pre-filled lead gen forms for message ads and sponsored content.
 These native lead gen forms are used for three primary purposes:

-- Accessing and managing leads easily, by giving your the option to download a list of your leads through Campaign Manager.
+- Accessing and managing leads easily by allowing you to download a list of your leads through Campaign Manager.

 Making use of demographics is key because it’s best to show the right people a smaller number of ads than showing a lot of people a lot of ads.
 High impressions aren’t always what you want with your ad campaign.
 It’s useful, but it’s not everything.
 Impressions without interactions, clicks, or conversions are not something you should be aiming for.

-LinkedIn’s Campaign Demographics allows you to sort audiences based on location, job title, company size, industry, and the list goes on.
+LinkedIn’s Campaign Demographics allows you to sort audiences based on location, job title, company size, industry, etc.

-In your Campaign Manager, you can access the campaign insights page to determine how you can improve your bids and budgets.
+In your Campaign Manager, you can access the campaign insights page to determine how to improve your bids and budgets.
 The main information you’ll have access to is:

 - Your total budget: The total amount you’ve spent on your campaign up to now.